flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   officially by upstream with the intention of maintaining it in official capacity.

+- **Extensions or BaseApps**: Flatpak extensions that add support for new languages, language specific tooling etc. or BaseApps will need a clear use case defined and prospective users to be accepted.

 - **Misleading or malicious app submissions**: App submissions that impersonate, provide false or misleading descriptions, functionality, attempt to deceive users, violate trademarks, infringes copyrights or